Historic Ship Stabilization

 This project includes the stabilization and storage of three historic ship remnants excavated at the Robinson Landing Site (archaeological site 44AX235).
 The overall goal of the project is to transport and store the timbers in Ben Brenman Pond (4800 Brenman Park Dr.) in a manner that preserves the possibility of future study and conservation when adequate funding and/or a location for permanent storage or display is available.
-Planning for the longer-term storage of the historic ship timbers began shortly after the ships were discovered in 2018.
+Planning for the storage of the historic ship timbers began shortly after the ships were discovered in 2018.
 The implementation and fieldwork phase began in January 2021 and was completed in May 2022.
 Three interpretive panels will be installed at Ben Brenman Pond in 2022.
 Regular monitoring inspections will be carried out first in May 2023 and then every five years following the first annual inspection.

 In the News

 Return to the Depths , by Olivia Anderson, Alexandria Times, May 5, 2022

 Caring for Alexandria's Merchant Fleet , Out of the Attic, Alexandria Times, May 26, 2022

 Remnants of 18th-century ship found in Alexandria to be preserved at Ben Brenman Park, WJLA, May 9, 2022

 Counterintuitive Preservation, by David Malakoff American Archaeology Magazine, The Archaeological Conservancy, Fall 2022